myersguo/chrome-spotlight/README.md

 - **Keyboard Shortcut:** Easily toggle the Spotlight interface using `Ctrl+K` (or `Command+K` on macOS).
 - **Seamless Integration:** Works across all websites with a content script that injects the search interface.
 - **Customizable Options:** Configure settings via an options page.
+- Type `translate [text]` to get instant translations without leaving your current tab
+- Use `time` to check the current time in different time zones (great for remote teams!)
+- Type `aichat` to start chatting with AI models like OpenAI or Gemini directly in the popup ➗ Run quick math operations like `10+100*4` right from the search bar

 ## Installation